LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 ### Config-file requests

-The main reason for config-file requests is if the AppMgr did not received the xApp config-file in the registration request.
+The main reason for config-file requests is if the AppMgr did not receive the xApp config-file in the registration request.
 In this case, the AppMgr sends an HTTP GET to `httpEndpoint` at the URI path `configPath`, where `httpEndpoing` and `configPath` are indicated in the registration request.
 In case of `configPath` being empty, the AppMgr assumes `ric/v1/config` as the default path to sending the config-file request.